charlsmaina/C/knr/ch1/ch1.md

 - Extern keyword is used in external variables to make them accessible to other files belonging to the same program.
 This is for cases where you have a program spanning multiple files

 - External variables must be defined outside of any function and must be declared explicitely inside each function that wants to access it

+#### Reasons why excessive use of external variables is not good

+- Leads to programs with data connections that are not obvious henced programs are hard to modify.